How can I make every hour of my day more valuable? How can I remove myself from the day-to-day grunt work to focus on my clients?

 “The main benefit of working with a virtual private practice assistant will be the time you will save working on your administration,” Simmons explains.
 “Outsourcing practice administration will enable you to focus on what you actually enjoy doing and what you’re good at.”

 Since a virtual reception service team will not be physically in-office, you won’t always have a bird’s eye view of their work and be able to jump in to assist if needed.
 An issue that could take mere seconds to solve by simply popping your head around a door could snowball into a lengthy phone call or a thread of time-consuming, back and forth communication.
-However, you can get around issues like these relatively easily with good processes and structures in place (which you might be able to have your virtual assistant help prepare!).
+However, you can get around issues like these relatively easily with good processes and policies in your Practice Operations Manual.

 Setting up a virtual administration service can be more cost-effective than hiring a team of full-time, on-site support staff.